rmitchellscott/Send2Remarkable/README.md

 # Send2Remarkable
-Send2Remarkable scans an email inbox for unread emails containing PDFs and ePubs and sends them to ReMarkable Cloud or [rmfakecloud](https://github.com/ddvk/rmfakecloud).
+Send2Remarkable monitors an AWS SQS queue for emails placed in an S3 bucket containing PDFs and ePubs and sends them to ReMarkable Cloud or [rmfakecloud](https://github.com/ddvk/rmfakecloud).
 Can be paired nicely with [Calibre-Web](https://github.com/janeczku/calibre-web) for sending eBooks from your Calibre library directly to your ReMarkable tablet.
-Send2Remarkable uses [rmapi](https://github.com/juruen/rmapi) under the hood to send the files.
+Send2Remarkable uses [rmapi](https://github.com/ddvk/rmapi) under the hood to send the files.

+For the IMAP version that is no longer maintained, see the imap branch.

 ## Instructions
-1. Configure your email account to allow for basic authentication for IMAP.
-This may require an App Password if you have MFA enabled.
-Tested successfully with Gmail.
+1. Configure AWS S3, SES, and SQS to recieve emails, place them in a bucket, and queue.
 1. Get your device and user token file (rmapi.conf) from the Remarkable cloud by running the following command and entering the one-time code: `docker run -it ghcr.io/rmitchellscott/send2remarkable init`
 1. Save the output as rmapi.conf, and this will get mounted into the container.
-1. By default, cron runs every minute to check for new emails.
-Adjust this to your liking in `crontab.txt`.
+1. By default, SQS is polled every minute.
+This can be adjusted via environment variable.

 # Examples
 The following examples are provided as a way to get started.
 Some adjustments may be required before production use, particularly regarding secret management.